This Blog On Things You Must Know About Paying Off Your Mortgage Was UPDATED And PUBLISHED On February 20th, 2020

-Things You Must Know About Paying Off Your Mortgage Was UPDATED And PUBLISHED On February 20th, 2020

 Things You Must Know About Paying Off Your Mortgage Early

-There are many things you must know about paying off your mortgage, especially when you are nearing the term.
+There are many things you must know about paying off your mortgage.
+This is especially when you are nearing the term.
 Many homeowners have devised their own strategies in figuring things you must know about paying off your mortgage before it is due.

-- Some homeowners make semi monthly mortgage payments.
+- Some homeowners make semi-monthly mortgage payments

 - Others may make extra payments each month to pay down the principal

-- Many homeowners get themselves disciplined where they apply all of their work Christmas bonuses toward the principal of their mortgage balance
+- They apply all of their work Christmas bonuses toward the principal of their mortgage balance

 - Homeowners also use their IRS refund checks to pay down their mortgage balances every year

-- Ask for the final pay off amount balance about 60 days prior to pay off date
+Ask for the final pay off amount balance about 60 days prior to pay off date:

 - Mortgage payments are normally paid in arrears

-- Make sure that you have the final pay off amount and do not owe more than you think you owe because mortgage payments are paid in arrears
+- Do not owe more than you think you owe because mortgage payments are paid in arrears

-- For example, if a homeowner has a mortgage payment that is due this month and they pay their payment now for this month, this month’s payment is covering the previous months principal and interest payment.
+- For example, if a homeowner has a mortgage payment that is due this month and they pay their payment now for this month, this month’s payment is covering the previous months principal and interest payment

-- If you are one of those homeowners that have been paying extra housing payments than the minimum monthly due, you will be surprised when it comes out that you owe substantially less than what you have thought you owe on it.
+If you are one of those homeowners that have been paying extra housing payments than the minimum monthly due, you will be surprised when it comes out that you owe substantially less than what you have thought you owe on it.

 How Do Homeowners Pay Off Their Mortgage And Get Free And Clear Title To Property

-Asking Mortgage Servicing Provider For Pay Off Amount
+Asking Mortgage Servicing Provider For Pay-Off Amount

 Once a homeowner is ready to pay off his or her mortgage loan balance, the borrower needs to contact their loan servicing provider the following: